Thomas Green (captain)

-Thomas Green (1679/1680[?]-1705) was an English sailor and alleged pirate, who was captain of the Worcester.
+Thomas Green (1679/1680[?]–1705) was an English sailor and alleged pirate, who was captain of the Worcester.
 He was hanged on Leith sands in Scotland along with two of his crew on 11 April 1705.

 Green was celebrated in a contemporary ballad:

 The Worcester was seized, probably at the bequest of the Secretary of the Company of Scotland (Roderick Mackenzie), when she came into the Firth of Forth simply to weather a storm; Green and his crew were alleged to have boarded a ship, the ironically named Speedy Return, off the Malabar coast in India, killed the crew and its captain Robert Drummond, stolen the goods on board, then sold the ship.

 However, the evidence against Green has been considered flimsy; during the trial, the ship in question was never named, and neither the ship's owner nor any next of kin of the alleged deceased came forward.
 Furthermore, the exact time and place of the incident were never specified ("upon one or other Days of the Months of February, March, April or May, in the year 1703").

 As the alleged incident was outside Scottish waters, the veracity of the trial was also called into question; however the prosecution argued that the subjects of the piracy had, according to different witnesses, either sailed under an English flag or had spoken English, and as such, Green and his crew were subject to the justice of Admiralty.
-To further dispel any pretence of a fair trial, many of the crew were forbidden to provide evidence, and one of those who was allowed - the captain's Indian servant - had been "chained and nailed to the Floor of the Fore-Castle" at the time of the alleged incident;" despite this, his evidence was accepted.
+To further dispel any pretence of a fair trial, many of the crew were forbidden to provide evidence, and one of those who was allowed—the captain's Indian servant—had, for poor behavior, been "chained and nailed to the Floor of the Fore-Castle" at the time of the alleged incident;" despite this, his evidence was accepted.
 The English historian G. M. Trevelyan complained that while "the 'evidence' did not even pretend to be more than hearsay [...] the court [was] drunk with patriotic prejudice."

 Green was sentenced to death, originally intended for the 3 April 1705, but this was postponed for a time at the request of the Queen's Privy Council.
 During this time it became known to those involved in the trial that survivors of the Speedy Return had arrived back in England, and were ready to testify that it had instead been captured by pirate John Bowen, confirming the innocence of Green and his colleagues.
 Nevertheless, the Crown's Scottish representatives failed to stand up to an angry Edinburgh mob, and did not postpone the execution date further.